With-Fam/Hypersub-Authority/instructions.md

 - Implement the reference functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file, adapted for Party Card removal.
 - Call the `burn` function of the `./src/PartyGovernanceNFT.sol` contract to remove Party Cards.
+- Before burning, verify that:
+  1. The user does not have an active Hypersub subscription.
+  2. The user's current balance of Party NFTs for this specific party is greater than zero (partyNft.balanceOf(user) > 0).
-- Allow the removal of Party Cards from a party, effectively ending the user's membership.
+- Allow the burning of Party Cards from a member who's hypersub subscription has expired, effectively ending the user's membership in the party.
 - Remove membership based on the provided tokenId.
-- Ensure that only authorized entities can remove Party Cards.

 ### 3.3 Subscription and Membership Management